HR-Williams/hr-williams-portfolio/README.md

 ## Known Bugs

 * _Custom CSS was used to demonstrate knowldege of box model and floats.
-When this is not for an assignment I would like to change it to use bootstrap columns._
+When this is not for an assignment I would like to change it to use bootstrap grid system._

 ## License